HHousen/PicoCTF-2022/Cryptography/Sequences/README.md

 ### Cheesy Method

+Note: This is the easiest and fastest method, but you will learn the least.

 Let $a_n=55692a_{n-4} - 9549a_{n-3} + 301a_{n-2} + 21a_{n-1}$.
 We need to solve this recurrence equation to find it's general form for the nth term.
 We can do this easily using [WolframAlpha by entering `a(0)=1,a(1)=2,a(2)=3,a(3)=4,a_n=55692a_{n-4} - 9549a_{n-3} + 301a_{n-2} + 21a_{n-1}`](https://www.wolframalpha.com/input?i=a%280%29%3D1%2Ca%281%29%3D2%2Ca%282%29%3D3%2Ca%283%29%3D4%2Ca_n%3D55692a_%7Bn-4%7D+-+9549a_%7Bn-3%7D+%2B+301a_%7Bn-2%7D+%2B+21a_%7Bn-1%7D).
 Running this produces $a(n)=\frac{1612(-21)^n+30685*2^{2n+5}*3^n-1082829*13^n+8349*17^{n+1}}{42636}$.
 Now, we need to find the last 10,000 digits of $a(2*10^7)$ (we know this because the result of $a(2*10^7)$ modulo $10^{10000}$ is taken in the `decrypt_flag` function).
 This can also be done easily using [WolframAlpha by entering `(1612 (-21)^n + 30685 2^(5 + 2 n) 3^n - 1082829 13^n + 8349 17^(1 + n))/42636 mod 10^10000 when n=2e7`](https://www.wolframalpha.com/input?i=%281612+%28-21%29%5En+%2B+30685+2%5E%285+%2B+2+n%29+3%5En+-+1082829+13%5En+%2B+8349+17%5E%281+%2B+n%29%29%2F42636+mod+10%5E10000+when+n%3D2e7).
 This query outputs the following 10,000 digit integer:

 ```